On the Kadomtsev-Petviashvili equation with double-power nonlinearities: Introduction

-where the operator $\nd$ is defined via Fourier transform $\widehat{\nd}=(i\xi)^{-1}$.
-This equation models the propagation of short pulses in some media and is known as the Khokhlov–Zabolotskaya (or the dispersionless) equation (see \cite{roud} and the references therein).
-Note also that \eqref{main-fifthkp} with $\al=1/2$ is the relevant KP version of the Benjamin–Ono equation and have been derived from the two-fluid system in the weakly nonlinear regime (see \cite{choicam}).
-It also was derived in \cite{abs,cgh} for long weakly nonlinear internal waves in stratified fluids of large depth.
-Thus, equation \eqref{main-fifthkp} has some links with the full dispersion KP equation derived in \cite{lann-1} and considered in \cite{lann-2} as an alternative model to KP (with fewer unphysical shortcomings) for gravity-capillary surface waves in the weakly transverse regime.
-It is well-known that the KP-I has the Zaitsev traveling waves which is localized in $x$ and periodic in $y$:
+where the operator $\nd$ is defined via the Fourier transform $\widehat{\nd}=(i\xi)^{-1}$.
+This equation models the propagation of short pulses in some media and is known as the Khokhlov–Zabolotskaya (or the dispersionless) equation (see \cite{roud} and references therein).
+It is noteworthy that when $\alpha=1/2$, Equation \eqref{main-fifthkp} becomes the relevant KP version of the Benjamin-Ono equation.
+This version has been derived from the two-fluid system in the weakly nonlinear regime (see \cite{choicam}).
+It was also derived in \cite{abs,cgh} for long weakly nonlinear internal waves in stratified fluids of large depth.
+When $\alpha=2$, \eqref{main-fifthkp} arises as a two-dimensional model for capillary-gravity water waves in the regime of critical surface tension when the Bond number is close to the critical value $1/3$ (see \cite{abst,nonlinearity,karbel}), and can be regarded as a two-dimensional version of the Kawahara equation.